christopheparisse/trjs/README.md

 This should create the application for MacOS.

-For windows, use mktrjs-x64.sh (under ubuntu shell) and buildpc.bat (under windows).
+For windows, use mktrjs-x64.sh (under ubuntu shell) and buildwin.bat (under windows).
 It uses the NSIS software.
 Ubuntu shell is not mandatory, but you should then create a .bat file that does the same thing than mktrjs-x64.sh